-- You can play the specified range on the [KEYBOARD], [TRIG] keys or an external MIDI keyboard/controller to instantly try out the map entries as you are editing. - If you use an external MIDI keyboard/controller, remember to set the external MIDI device to the assigned MULTI MAP CHANNEL.
-For more information, please see "14.5.3 CHANNELS" on page 74.
+- You can play the specified range on the [TRIG] keys or an external MIDI controller/ keyboard to instantly try out the map entries as you are editing. - If you use an external MIDI keyboard/controller, remember to set the external MIDI device to the assigned MULTI MAP CHANNEL.
+For more information, please see "14.5.3 CHANNELS" on page 72.

-FUNCTION selects one of the four types of functionality that a range can have: NONE, PAT.PLAY, INT.TRIG and EXT.TRIG.
+FUNCTION selects one of the four types of functionality that an entry can have: NONE, PAT.PLAY, INT.TRIG, and EXT.TRIG.

-• OFF sets a keyboard range that are not used for any function.
-It is convenient for defining a 'noplay' zone on the keyboard between sections with different Sounds or functions.
+• NONE sets a keyboard key or range that are not used for any function.
+It is convenient for defining a 'no-play' zone on the keyboard between two or more sections with different Sounds or functions.